Meet The Board Members

 A 1957 graduate of the Rhode Island School of Design with a BFA in Painting, she was a knitwear/textile designer for Health-Tex in Providence and Alamac Knitting Mills in New York.
 Switching careers, she earned a master's degree in Moderate Special Needs and became a teacher and Case Manager at the Ralph B. O'Maley School in Gloucester for 17 years.

 All her life, Lynne has used her voice as her special instrument.
 She met her husband in a church choir and has sung with the Chorus North Shore for over fifty years.
-She also is a singer in the Cape Ann Symphony Chorus under the direction of Wendy Betts.
+She also is a singer in the Cape Ann Symphony Chorus.

 Lynne is chairman of the Celebrations/Musicians Unleashed committee and serves on the Diversity, Equity and Inclusion committee.